Trademark Infringement Lawsuit: Everything You Need to Know

 The art event organizer said that the sneakers intentionally misrepresented an affiliation with the art fair.
 The court ordered Adidas to pay damages for diluting the Art Basel trademark and to destroy all its remaining Art Basel-related shoes.

 If you need help with a trademark infringement lawsuit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.